FIWARE/catalogue/README.md

 [FIWARE](https://www.fiware.org) brings a curated framework of open source software platform components which can be assembled together and with other third-party components to build platforms that support the development of Smart Solutions faster, easier and cheaper.
-The main and only mandatory component of any _“Powered by FIWARE”_ platform or solution is a FIWARE Context Broker Generic Enabler, bringing a cornerstone function in any smart solution: the need to manage context information, enabling to perform updates and bring access to context.
+The main and only mandatory component of any _“Powered by FIWARE”_ platform or solution is a FIWARE Context Broker Generic Enabler, supplying a cornerstone function required in any smart solution: the need to manage context information, enabling to perform updates and bring access to context.

 FIWARE NGSI is the API exported by a FIWARE Context Broker, used for the integration of platform components within a _"Powered by FIWARE"_ platform and by applications to update or consume context information.
 FIWARE NGSI API